HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 |:--:|
 | Edit the source code and add Image Tags|

 In the pop up opened, we can decide which source we want to include the image from, in this scenario it would be selected withing the DAM source.

 | ![source_popup](../_img/haproxy-migration/source_popup.png) |
 |:--:|
 | Select the source as DAM and Insert Image|

 On clicking Select Image another pop up is displayed.
-This will always point to the defult application (without port specified) and cannot be configured.
+This will always point to the default application (without port specified) and cannot be configured.
 The image is selected and added to the source code

 | ![insert_image_popup](../_img/haproxy-migration/insert_image_popup.png) |
 |:--:|
 | Insert Image from DAM|

 In the source code the image is added via the img tag, since this was selected from the DAM pointing to Ambassador the port specified is the default port.
-For testing we can add anopther image tag an update the port value to the new HAProxy port.
+For testing we can add another image tag an update the port value to the new HAProxy port.

 | ![both_image_tags](../_img/haproxy-migration/both_image_tags.png) |
 |:--:|
 | Image fetched from default DAM and DAM of HAProxy port|

-After saving the changes, both Ambassador as well the HAProxy fetched images can be viewed.
-Hence is is another method of testing side by side working of Ambassador as well as HAProxy.
+After saving the changes, both Ambassador as well the HAProxy fetched images should be visible.

 ### Disable Ambassador

 After HAProxy is verified and deployed into the cluster, Ambassador can be disabled such that only HAProxy is running and it handles the requests directly.
 After disabling Ambassador, `31001` port won't be available anymore.
 That port was solely used within the Ambassador configuration to test HAProxy.
-Now all the requests will be handled by HAProxy directly
+Now all the requests will be handled by HAProxy directly.

-Update the value file with Ambassador application flag (to `false`) and upgrade the helm chart.
+To do so update the value file with Ambassador application flag to `false` and upgrade the helm chart.

 ```yaml
 applications: